Omac092627/Lab03-Review/ReadMe.md

 Challenge 6

 Write a method that asks the user to input a word, and then saves that word into an external file named words.txt

 Hint: Have a file already saved in the root of your directory with a couple of words already present in the file.

 Stretch: 1.
 Tests are optional for this challenge

+# Summary of Challenge 6

+ Appending a file with words.
+Calling the path method in the static method at the top.

 ---